Ruehrstaat-Development-Team/Documentation/api/errors/README.md

 **Example:**<br>
 Status: `200 OK`

+While this is not an error, it is here to complete the list.

 Any 2xx error is a success.
 This means that your request was successful and you should get a response.
 If you get a 2xx error, please check the response body for the data you requested.